CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

    {{%notice info%}}

 You must start the oob-mgmt-server and oob-mgmt-switch first.
 The oob-mgmt-server acts as the management network DHCP server.
-If the oob-mgmt-server and switch are not online first, the management interfaces of the other network devices will be unreachable temporarily.
+If the oob-mgmt-server and switch are not online first, the management interfaces of the other network devices are unreachable temporarily.

 {{%/notice%}}